bit-fever/shell/README.md

 # shell
-Shell component to create database and perform other admin activities
+Shell component to interact with the BitFever platform and perform admin activities